Leviasan/Sanlog/Sanlog.Abstractions/README.md

 ﻿# Sanlog.Abstractions

 Provides a base infrastructure of the logger that supports saving log entries from different applications in one storage, separated by an app and tenant identifiers.
+ATTENTION!
+Only for apps that use a host.

 ## Install the package